-At The Orthopedic Institute of New Jersey, we firmly believe in exploring and exhausting all non-operative treatment options before considering surgery.
+At The Orthopedic Institute of New Jersey, we firmly believe in exploring all non-operative treatment options before considering surgery.

 In most cases, surgery isn’t a necessary option for relieving symptoms of orthopedic conditions.
 Our experienced physicians work closely with our patients to develop a customized course of non-surgical treatment that works best for them to alleviate pain and discomfort caused by acute and chronic orthopedic injuries and illness.